mccurdyc/neighbor/README.md

         If non-empty, write log files in this directory -logtostderr
-        log to standard error instead of files
+        log to standard error instead of files -num_projects int
+        The number of _desired_ projects to obtain. (default 10) -plain_retrieve
+        Whether projects should just be retrieved and not evaluated.
-  -query string
+  -projects_directory string
+        Where the projects should be stored locally and found for evalutation. (default "_external_projects") -query string
-        The GitHub search query to execute.
+        The search query to execute.
   -search_type string
-        The type of GitHub search to perform. (default "repository") -stderrthreshold value
+        The type of search to perform. (default "project") -stderrthreshold value
         logs at or above this threshold go to stderr -v value